uerenyldz/uerenyldz.github.io/index.md

 I'm a Senior Mining Engineer Student at Middle East Technical University.

-I am currently working at Meta Nikel Kobalt A.Ş. as an intern in Manisa, Turkey.
+I am currently working at Meta Nickel Cobalt I.C. as an intern at the Mineral Processing Facility in Manisa, Turkey.

+You can reach my works and my posts from the "Blog" directory.